 You might think that a currency that does not belong to a nation seems weird and that it cant work.

 Bitcoin is more like an exit opportunity, national currencies and banks are geopolitical organizations and the people pay the price.
-With that said it is important to realize that bitcoin is not indented too, designed to or I do not think anybody that is in bitcoin thinks this will happen, it is not intended to replace national currency.
+With that said it is important to realize that bitcoin is not indented too, designed to or intended to (at least I do not think anybody that is in bitcoin thinks this will happen), to replace national currency.

 It is intended to break monopolies it gives people the option to have an alternative.

 Think of bitcoin this way, think about exchanging money as a tourist.
 If you living in South Africa and you want to visit France, you go to France and you change some of your Rands to euros.
 If you travel to France often then maybe you keep some of those euros so that you can have them for next time.
 Then later you start visiting France often, maybe starting to earn in euros directly so you don’t exchange as much anymore.

 Well, I visit the internet as a tourist.
 So, on the internet, I exchange my rands into Bitcoin, because that is the currency I can use to do online shopping on the internet across the world very effectively, very securely and very fast.

 The currency of the internet is Bitcoin now imagine after a while I “move” to the internet and I started earning on the internet at that stage I am earning in bitcoin, bitcoin is my currency and when I go to the mall I am a tourist in South Africa and so I transfer my bitcoin for rands or euros if I go to France.